 It may be unpleasant, but it’s not the end of the world.
 There are ways to stop foreclosure auctions in Utah.
-And if you cant stop your foreclosure, it may take time, but credit scores can be rebuilt.
+And if you can’t stop your foreclosure, it may take time, but credit scores can be rebuilt.
 And there’s certainly no shame in having to rent for a few years while you get a fresh start.
 Getting your house sold before the auction should be your primary goal if you can’t keep the house.

 But for now, you need to focus on the immediate.
 Your home has already gone through pre-foreclosure.
 Now your bank has placed it up for public auction.
 Here’s what you can reasonably expect to see happen with your Utah home in foreclosure:

 How Do Foreclosure Auctions Work?

-Generally speaking, the listing will consist of the property address, parcel number, the mortgage holder and the attorney administering the foreclosure.
+Generally speaking, the sale notice will consist of the property address, parcel number, the mortgage holder and the attorney administering the foreclosure.
 The starting price is typically not listed on the sale notice.
-The starting price will vary, but it typically begins with anywhere from 10 percent to the full balance of your unpaid mortgage, a percentage of your home’s current value and a buyer’s premium—a guaranteed percentage designed to cover administrative costs.
+The starting price will vary, but it typically begins with the full balance of your unpaid mortgage, all the legal fees for the foreclosure process and other fees the mortgage holder will impose on you such as administrative costs.

-However some banks may list a home based on the appraised investment value, which is the value generated by a property for specific use of the buyer.
+However some banks may list a starting bid amount based on the appraised investment value which is the value generated by a property for specific use of the buyer.
 A common example of this would be a multi-family home which could be converted into a rental property

 Where is a foreclosure auction held?

-The foreclosure auction can be held either at the site of your property or at the bank itself, although many are choosing to conduct them online for the sake of convenience.
+The foreclosure auction can be held either at the court house steps, the site of your property or at the mortgage company or bank itself.
+And some are choosing to conduct them online for the sake of convenience.
 In Utah, most foreclosure auctions are held at a court house in an open public area.
 There are some home buyers and investors who follow public listings almost religiously, and unfortunately there is no guarantee your home won’t sell after the first auction.